apache/flink/docs/libs/ml/polynomial_features.md

 ---
 mathjax: include
+htmlTitle: FlinkML - Polynomial Features
-title: Polynomial Base Feature Mapper
+title: <a href="/libs/ml">FlinkML</a> - Polynomial Features
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one